 The car was ordered in February of 1972.
 It was built in the Ford’s Oakville, Ontario plant on March 28, 1972, one day behind schedule and delivered to the dealership in early April 1972.
 My father met the truck at the dealership and watched it being delivered off the truck.
 The dealer completed the PDI, installed the rear mount antenna, mudflaps, and performed the “Ming” rustproofing.
 On April 8th, 1972, he accepted delivery of his brand new Torino and brought it home.

-The Torino had a bit of a rough start once it actually got home.
-Within a day of picking the car up, he took his cousin out for a drive trying to show off his new wheels.
+The Torino had a bit of a rough start once it arrived home.
+Within a day of picking the car up, Dad took his cousin out for a drive trying to show off his new wheels.
 Well, impress his cousin he did not, as the car wouldn’t restart.
 The battery was dead, so it was boosted and brought back the Ford dealer.
-The culprit was the voltage regulator and was replaced under warranty.
+The culprit was the voltage regulator and it was replaced under warranty.
 To add salt to the wound, within the same week, the dealer told him to bring the Torino back in for a recall.
 Ford had a massive recall on the rear wheel bearings for its all-new 1972 intermediates.
 The dealer replaced the rear wheel bearings with a larger bearing and installed thicker, stronger rear axle shafts.
 My dad was beginning to think maybe he bought a lemon.
-Despite these early problems, the Torino proved itself very reliable over the long haul.
+Despite these early problems, the Torino proved itself very reliable over the long haul, never giving dad anymore significant problems.
 Even the GM mechanic neighbour admitted it may not have been a GM product, but it was a good car.

 Although the Torino was purchased by my father alone, like his previous vehicles, my Grandfather was instrumental in the purchase.
-This time he agreed to help my dad with a loan so that my dad wouldn’t have to go to the bank.
-And just like when my Dad had his Dodge and his Impala, he continued to use his Torino to drive my grandparents on trips.
+For the Torino purchase, he agreed to help my dad with a loan so that my dad wouldn’t have to go to the bank.
+And just like when my Dad had his Dodge and his Impala, Dad continued to use his Torino to drive my grandparents on trips.
 Even though my Grandfather was never a car enthusiast by any stretch, after many miles in the Torino over the years, he grew to have great affection for the car.
 And of course, he always liked the fact it shared its name with the Italian city.

 My father did his best to try and look after his old Impala, but the Canadian winters just were too harsh and it eventually succumbed to rust.
-He had decided the only way to keep his Torino pristine would be never letting it see winter use.
-He kept his ’65 Impala as a winter car until it was too far gone, and over the years he had a variety of other daily drivers for winter use.
+He had decided the only way to keep his Torino from suffering the same fate would be to never letting it see winter use.
+After the he bought the Torino, he kept his ’65 Impala as a winter car until it was too far gone.
+Over the years he had a variety of other daily drivers for winter use.
 He was so dedicated, that there was a brief period when the Torino was my parent’s only car.
-Yet, he continued to store the car and would walk to work in winter.
+Yet, he and my mom continued to store the car and would walk or take the bus in winter.

 Every fall my dad followed the same routine.
 He’d create a detailed check list and thoroughly prepare the car for storage.
 Of course, he followed a very strict maintenance routine and kept detailed records from day one.
 Some described him as fanatical when it came to his vehicle maintenance, but he always preferred to say he was “fussy” about his car.

-Not long after my dad bought the Torino, he met my mother who quickly became acquainted with his so-called fussy nature.
-Although she came from a family that treated cars like appliances, she learned to accept my dad’s love for his car.
+It wasn’t too long after my dad bought the Torino that he met my mother, who quickly became acquainted with his so-called fussy nature.
+Although she came from a family that treated cars like appliances, she learned to accept my Dad’s love for his car.
 Eventually my parents married and they decided to drive across Canada and the USA to the west coast.
 They embarked on the trek with the Torino.

 The car performed very well over the trip and I still have the detailed gas mileage logs my dad kept.
 He got a best of 21 mpg (imperial gallons), but at one point in Saskatchewan the mileage dropped way off.
 The car started running poorly and backfired.
 He took it to a Ford dealer in the small Saskatchewan town.
 The mechanic claimed that the problem was the timing chain had skipped and need to be replaced.
 My dad refused this repair, citing that the car was still fairly new and didn’t have enough mileage for that to occur.
-He only authorized a new set of points, a condenser, and setting the timing.
+He only authorized a new set of points, a condenser, resetting the ignition timing, and they poked a hole in the damaged muffler.
 The car ran better, but it wasn’t until the next fill-up it seemed to be back to normal.
 To this day he believes it was just a bad tank of gas.
 I replaced the factory timing chain in 2014 and it was still in excellent shape.

 Over the years the Torino just became more and more ingrained into our family life.
 Every year I’d look forward to the first spring day that I’d get to help take the Torino out of storage.
 I learned how to change wheels and do my first lube oil and filter job on this car.
 Dad kept on top of all the maintenance over the years including having it repainted when the red paint oxidized.
 It always looked and ran like new.